UniOfGreenwich/softwareproject_-team-1/README.md

 * Object oriented.

 #### Deterministic
-* A Gantt chart determins all that will occur in the project.
+* A Gantt chart determines all that will occur in the project.

 #### Analytical and Accountable
 * Division of the project allowing for smaller bite-sized chunks so resources can be allocated efficiently.

 #### Sequential
-* After tasks have been completed, then the next task is to be completed, thus sequenciality.
+* After tasks have been completed, then the next task is to be completed, thus sequentially.

 <br>